Park Yong-ha: Film and television

 Park starred in SBS drama On Air as a drama PD, Kyoung-min Lee, in 2008 and on Mnet Japan from July 30, 2008.
 He and co-star Song Yun-ah visited Japan to promote the series in a showcase attend by 800 VIP guests at Toho Cinema in Roppongi Hills, Tokyo.
 He also starred in the movie The Scam as an individual investor (small-time investor) Hyun-soo Kang.
 The Scam was released on February 12, 2009.
 He was cast in the drama, The Slingshot, acting as the character Kim Shin, which started broadcasting on KBS2 on April 6, 2009.

 Death

 Park was found dead by his mother at 5:30 am June 30, 2010 at his home in Nonhyeon-dong, Seoul, hanging from a camcorder charger cable after an apparent suicide.
-Prior to his suicide, he was apparently suffering from the pressures of managing his entertainment company and his career, whilst also coping with his father having cancer.
-He did not leave a suicide note.

-JYJ's 2011 album In Heaven included a song which was dedicated to Park by his good friend, member Kim Jae-joong.
+It was also revealed in reports that the last person they spoke to on the phone before passing away was Kim Jae-joong.